stitchdata/docs/_data-structure/rejected-records.md

       For a detailed rollup of how each destination handles data - including what situations will result in rejected records -  refer to the [Data Loading guide]({{ link.destinations.storage.loading-data | prepend: site.baseurl }}) for the destination you’re using.

-  - title: "{{ rejected-records.name }} table schema"
+  - title: "{{ stitch.system-tables.sdc-rejected.name }} table schema"
     anchor: "rejected-records-table"
     summary: "The schema of the rejected records log table"
     content: |
-      In every integration schema created by Stitch is a table named `{{ rejected-records.name }}` which acts as a log for a particular integration's rejected records.
+      In every integration schema created by Stitch is a table named `{{ stitch.system-tables.sdc-rejected.name }}` which acts as a log for a particular integration's rejected records.

       This table contains information about when and why a data rejection occurred.
-The `{{ rejected-records.name }}` table contains the following columns:
+The `{{ stitch.system-tables.sdc-rejected.name }}` table contains the following columns:

       {% assign attribute-list=site.data.stitch.system-tables.sdc-rejected.attributes %}